7Block Labs

 2. Recursion before wrapping

-3. Keep public inputs minimal
+1. Keep public inputs to a minimum

-4. Choose your final SNARK by deployment target
+4. Choose Your Final SNARK by Deployment Target

-5. Separate “control” from “business” code
+5. Keep “control” and “business” code apart

-6. Exploit EIP‑4844 for data, not proofs
+6. Exploit EIP‑4844 for Data, Not Proofs

-7. Operationalize proving
+7. Operationalize Proving

 Verification layers: an alternative to on‑chain pairings

-A newer option is to send your heavy proof to an off‑chain verification layer (often restaked and decentralized), get a signed attestation, and verify that on Ethereum for a fraction of pairings gas.
-For example, Aligned Layer reports ~40k gas per proof to verify a signature over the verification result, while supporting proof systems (including RISC0/SP1) that would be too expensive to verify natively in the EVM.
-Trade‑offs: added trust in the operator set and EigenLayer security assumptions, plus extra latency/batching.
-This can be compelling for high‑frequency B2B attestations or cross‑chain proof markets. (blog.alignedlayer.com)
+A cool new option out there is to send your heavy proof to an off-chain verification layer that's often restaked and decentralized.
+You get a signed attestation back and can verify that on Ethereum for just a fraction of the usual gas fees.
+For example, Aligned Layer claims it costs around ~40k gas to verify a signature over the verification result.
+This is especially handy for proof systems like RISC0/SP1, which would be way too pricey to verify directly on the EVM.

 Concrete scenarios and our recommendations